PayloadSecurity/VxAPI/README.md

 - improved file handling
 - test coverage

+Example: `python3 vxapi.py scan_file C:\file-repo all`

 ### V1

-That app version is still supported as long as VxWebService supports it API version.
-To use it, please switch to `v1` branch.
+The legacy app utilizing the APIv1 is not supported anymore.
+For backward compatibility, it is still available in the `v1` branch.

 Usage
 ---